sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>system-config-printer-libs</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Libraries and shared code for printer administration tool
+Short desc    : Libraries and shared code for printer administration tool
 URL          : https://github.com/OpenPrinting/system-config-printer
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : The common code used by both the graphical and non-graphical parts of
+Descript     : The common code used by both the graphical and non-graphical parts of
              : the configuration tool.
 ```